OpenDSA/OpenDSA/RST/en/Glossary.rst

       Sometimes written :math:`n \bmod m` in mathematical expressions, the syntax in many programming languages is ``n % m``.

+   move-to-front
+      A :term:`heuristic` used to maintain a
+      :term:`self-organizing list`.
+      Under this heuristic, whenever a record is accessed it is moved to the front of the list.
+      Analogous to the :term:`least recently used` heuristic for maintaining a :term:`buffer pool`.

    multi-dimensional search key
       A search key containing multiple parts, that works in conjunction with a :term:`multi-dimensional search structure`.